Wild Brauer classes via prismatic cohomology: Abstract

 \section{Abstract}

 Let $K$ be a finite extension of $\mathbb{Q}_p$ and $X$ a smooth proper $K$-variety with good reduction.
-Under a mild assumption on the behaviour of Hodge numbers under reduction modulo $p$, we prove that the existence of a non-zero global 2-form on $X$ implies the existence of $p$-torsion Brauer classes with surjective evaluation map, after a finite extension of $K$.
+Under a mild assumption on the behaviour of Hodge numbers under reduction modulo $p$, we prove that the existence of a non-zero global 2-form on $X$ implies, after a finite extension of $K$, the existence of $p$-torsion Brauer classes with surjective evaluation map.
 This implies that any smooth proper variety over a number field which satisfies weak approximation over all finite extensions has no non-zero global 2-form.
 The proof is based on a prismatic interpretation of Brauer classes with eventually constant evaluation, and a Newton-above-Hodge result for the mod $p$ reduction of prismatic cohomology.
 This generalises work of Bright and the second-named author beyond the ordinary reduction case.